augustobmoura/asdf-devtools/README.md

 # asdf-devtools

+Useful commands for managing and contributing to asdf plugins

+## Motivation

-Useful commands for managing and contributing to asdf plugins.
-As of today asdf manages plugins by cloning the plugin repository into `$ASDF_DIR/plugins`, this plugin try to get the work of managing branches and remotes mainly for plugin repositories mantainers and contributors.
+As of today asdf manages plugins by cloning the plugin repository into `$ASDF_DIR/plugins`, `asdf-devtools` try to get the work of managing branches and remotes mainly for plugin repositories mantainers and contributors.
+The project was born from a set of alias that I developed while testing contributing to asdf plugins.

+Ideals for the project:
+- Keep It Simple Stupid™, too much shell gymnastycs are a sign that something is wrong
+- Give plugin maintainers and contributors a good set of commands that are overused or easily misused
+- Compatibility, requirements as few as possible
+- **No magic**, the target audience is somewhat capable of understanding system tools, we don't need to make things work automagicaly or expect to all problems and setups to work
+- Well explained and auditable, again, the user base should be familiarized with system tools, and the project being able to be read and understood is crucial

 ## Installation